blynkkk/docs/commercial-use/deploying-products-with-static-authtokens.md

 ### Preparation

-The process of working with Statik Tokens is next:
+The process of working with Static Tokens is next:

 1. Go to Blynk.Console → Static Tokens
 2. Generate the number of Tokens you need based on the number of devices you plan to deploy